ElizabethBrooks/DGEAnalysis_ShinyApps/README.md

 ![Analysis Results](images/shinyAppsFramework_resultsDiagram.jpg)

+## Shiny Applications & Features
+* DGE analysis with edgeR
+ * Clustering analysis using distance based PCA and MDS
+ * Filtering
+  * to remove lowly-expressed genes
+  * by FDR adjusted p-value cut off
+  * by LFC cut off (exact tests only, since GLMs account for LFC cut offs)
+ * Exact tests
+ * ANOVA like analysis using GLMs
+* Co-Expression network analysis with WGCNA
+ * Clustering analysis using hierarchical clustering
+ * Filtering to
+  * remove bad genes and samples
+  * select genes associated with particular modules
+ * Unsigned networks
+* Functional analysis with topGO
+ * Over-representation analysis using Fisher's exact tests
+ * Enrichment like analysis using rank based Kolmogrov-Smirnov (KS) tests
+ * Filtering
+  * by unadjusted p-value cut off
+  * by candidate GO term list
+* Set operations and gene list extractions
+ * Venn diagrams with ggVennDiagram
+ * Extraction of subsets with gplots

 ## Analysis Framework

 The analysis framework begins with the assessment and processing of count data, which can be produced using multiple bioinformatics software tools.